f you are visiting France this summer, you may well be driving to your holiday destination.

 In one word, don’t.
 The chances are, you won’t get away with it.
 Not only are there an increased number of unmarked police cars on the autoroutes but the number of speed cameras has increased enormously over recent months.

 Ah, but my GPS device will tell me where the speed cameras are, I hear you say.
 But beware!
-Since a law change in 2012, drivers are not allowed to have in the car a device which is capable of detecting speed cameras and includes devices able to warn or inform of the location of speed cameras e.g. satnav or gps systems capable of showing speed camera sites as PoI.
+Drivers in France are not allowed to have a device in the car which is capable of detecting speed cameras and includes devices able to warn or inform of the location of speed cameras e.g. satnav or gps systems capable of showing speed camera sites as PoI.

 One of the classic speeding errors nowadays occurs when you are following the speed indicated by you GPS and you fail to slow down for temporary speed restrictions… watch out for this particularly on motorways in rainy weather or during roadworks.